cppitems/cppitems/items/001/item.md

 > Examples for rules defined through a coding style?

 ### Formatting
-To avoid manual code-rearrangement and to guarantee consistent style a very prominent tool is *clang-format*.
+To avoid manual code-rearrangement and to guarantee consistent style, formatting tools are used.
+A very prominent tool is *clang-format*.
 To dump the default formatting settings for the *llvm* style this can be used
 ```bash
 clang-format -style=llvm -dump-config > .clang-format